Thomas W. Bennett (conscientious objector)

 Thomas William Bennett (April 7, 1947 – February 11, 1969) was a United States Army medic who was killed in action during the Vietnam War and the second conscientious objector to receive the Medal of Honor.

 Bennett received the medal after repeatedly putting himself in harm's way to save wounded soldiers during operations in the Central Highlands of Vietnam.
-He was mortally wounded during one of these actions in Pleiku Province, and received the Medal of Honor posthumously.
+He was mortally wounded during one of these actions in Pleiku Province and received the Medal of Honor posthumously.

 Biography

-Born in Morgantown, West Virginia, Thomas W. Bennett was sociable and deeply religious.
-He was raised Southern Baptist, but while a student at West Virginia University, he formed the Campus Ecumenical Council during his freshman year.
+Born on April 7, 1947, in Morgantown, West Virginia, Thomas W. Bennett was sociable and deeply religious.
+He was raised a Southern Baptist, and while a student at West Virginia University, Bennett formed the Campus Ecumenical Council during his freshman year.

-When he was placed on academic probation after the Fall 1967 semester, he considered his options should he lose his academic deferment.
-Deeply patriotic, but opposed to killing on religious grounds, he opted to enlist as a conscientious objector who was willing to serve.
+When Bennett was placed on academic probation after the fall 1967 semester, he considered his options should he lose his academic deferment.
+Patriotic but opposed to killing on religious grounds, Bennett opted to enlist as a conscientious objector who was willing to serve.
 This classification is different from a conscientious objector who will not assist the military in any way.
 He was trained as a field medic.

 Bennett arrived in South Vietnam on January 1, 1969, and was assigned to Bravo Company, 1st Battalion, 14th Infantry in the Central Highlands of Vietnam.
 The unit began a series of strenuous patrols in the dense, mountainous terrain.
-On February 9, 1969, the unit came under intense fire, and Bennett risked gunfire to pull at least five wounded men to safety.
+On February 9, the unit came under intense fire, and Bennett risked gunfire to pull at least five wounded men to safety.
 That evening, his platoon sergeant recommended him for the Silver Star.
 Over the coming days, Bennett repeatedly put himself in harm's way to tend to the wounded.
-On February 11, while attempting to reach a soldier wounded by sniper fire, Bennett was gunned down.
+Two days later while attempting to reach a soldier wounded by sniper fire, Bennett was gunned down.
 On April 7, 1970, his posthumous Medal of Honor was presented to his mother and stepfather by President Richard Nixon.

+Honors

-In 1988 a center for young people at Schofield Barracks on Oahu, Hawaii, was named for Bennett.
+In 1988, a center for young people at Schofield Barracks on Oahu, Hawaii, was named for Bennett.
 A bridge carrying Interstate 79 over the Monongahela River in Morgantown, WV is named in his honor.
-At West Virginia University's Evansdale Residential Complex, the Bennett Tower residence hall is named in his honor.
+At West Virginia University's Evansdale Residential Complex, the Bennett Tower residence hall is named after Bennett.
 A medical clinic at Fort Hood, Texas is named in his honor.
-He is the subject of Peaceful Patriot: the Story of Tom Bennett by Bonni McKeown.
+Bennett is the subject of Peaceful Patriot: the Story of Tom Bennett by Bonni McKeown.

+Awards and decorations

 Medal of Honor citation

 Rank and organization: Corporal, United States Army, 2nd Platoon, Company B, 1st Battalion, 14th Infantry Regiment.